1955–56 Chelsea F.C. season

 The 1955–56 season was Chelsea Football Club's forty-second competitive season.
 Chelsea began the season as defending league champions and won the FA Charity Shield, but thereafter performed poorly and ultimately finished 16th in the First Division.
-The club were also due to participate in the inaugural edition of the European Champions' Cup, but withdrew from the competition after pressure from the Football League.
+The club were also due to participate in the inaugural edition of the European Champions' Cup, but withdrew from the competition after pressure from the Football League to which they had been elected in 1905–06, their first competitive season.